Vikom/monitor-api-connect/README.md

 The syncImagesJob was written to bulk import product images but is no longer used.

-The active syncs are:
+The active scheduled syncs are:

-Monitor > Shopify
+### Monitor > Shopify

 * Customer sync
 * Product sync
 * Inventory sync

-Shopify > Monitor
+### Shopify > Monitor

 * Order sync

 ## Templates

 Templates that have been edited for the integration/adaptation have been saved in shopify_templates directory.
 This is to have our logic in version control.
 The theme in Shopify UI still needs to be updated when making changes to templates.
 There is also a backup folder in there.

 In Shopify Theme UI there is an option to download the whole theme to have it in version control which is probably a good idead moving forward.
 When updating the theme to a newer version that would make it easier to have control of changes needed to keep our bussiness logic.

+In the sopify_templates folder we have a couple of other files that have also been edited and put in there for version control (theme.js and cart.js).

 ## Endpoints

-In app routes these are the important (used) endpoints that are being called from Shopify: api.pricing-public.js api.draft-order-public.js
+In app routes these are the important (used) endpoints that are being called from Shopify: api.pricing-public.js api.draft-order-public.js api.pricelist.js

 Since we have custom pricing and all prices are fetched from Monitor through this project we cannot work with standard orders, but need to build draft orders instead.

+## Utils

+Here we have utility files.
+auth.server.js Authentication with Shopify. email.js Sending out the pricelist emails. monitor.js For fetching Monitor data.

+## Custom theme files

+public/decimal-quantity.css
+public/pricing-client.js

+These files have been uploaded to the themes asset folder and loaded in the theme.

 ## Notes

 The webhooks are not used but it could be an improvement to sync orders using webhooks instead of scheduled order polling.

+The project is hosted on Railway where it is being built (production updates) on each commit in the `main` branch.

 /*****************************/

-# Shopify App Template - Remix
+## Shopify App Template - Remix

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.